 This medicine changed her life and she is excited to work with people to help them to live healthier and happier lives.
 Sara works with people with a variety of health ailments from infertility and auto-immune disorders to pain, insomnia, anxiety and digestive problems.

 In Sara’s spare time she likes to spend time in nature enjoying the beautiful Hudson Valley.
-If that time is spent with friends, family and her 2 lab mixes, Sadie and Miles, that’s even better.
+If that time is spent with friends, family and her dog, Bandit, that’s even better.
 She is also trying her hand at vegetable gardening and likes to cook healthy foods and help teach others to do the same.

 “At the center of your being you have the answer; you know who you are and you know what you want.”